Shin Kishida

-Shin Kishida (17 October 1939 – 28 December 1982) was a Japanese television, film, and stage actor.
+Shin Kishida (岸田 森, 17 October 1939 – 28 December 1982) was a Japanese television, film, and stage actor.

 Biography

 Shin Kishida was born at Kawakita General Hospital in Asagaya, Suginami, Tokyo.
 His uncle was playwright Kunio Kishida, and actress Kyōko Kishida and children's author Eriko Kishida were his first cousins.
 He lived in Nakano until the age of five.

 In 1944 he enrolled in Yumoto Elementary School in Hakone, Kanagawa, where he was sent to live as part of a wartime evacuation of children from major cities.
 He returned to Tokyo in 1947, and transferred to Kudan Elementary School, Chiyoda, Tokyo.
-After graduating from Kojimachi Junior High School (Kojimachi Chugakko, where he became friends with future politician Koichi Kato) and Kaijo High School (Kaijo Koko), he took a year off from his studies before entering the English literature department of Hosei University.
+After graduating from Kojimachi Junior High School (Kojimachi Chūgakkō, where he became friends with future politician Koichi Katō) and Kaijō High School (Kaijō Kōkō), he took a year off from his studies before entering the English literature department of Hōsei University.
 However, he dropped out in his second year after deciding to become an actor.

 Debut

 In 1961 Kishida joined a drama study group attached to the Bungakuza theater troupe.
-The following year he joined Bungakuza as an apprentice and became a full-fledged member in 1965, but left in early 1966 to form the theater group Rokugatsu Gekijo (June Theater) with his wife Chiho Yuki, Katsumi Matsumura and others, and subsequently concentrated on film and television work.
+The following year he joined Bungakuza as an apprentice and became a full-fledged member in 1965, but left in early 1966 to form the theater group Rokugatsu Gekijo (June Theater) with his wife Yūki Chiho, Katsumi Matsumura and others, and subsequently concentrated on film and television work.